NizarIslah/GitChameleon/README.md

 To build the Docker image, run `make docker-build`.

 To open an interactive shell in a Docker container with a specific Python version, run `make docker-run PYTHON_VERSION={desired version}`.
 The following Python versions are configured to work: 3.7, 3.9, 3.10.
+The local working dir is mounted into the container in the dir `/app/repo`.